 In the days, weeks and months after 9/11 the aviation industry came together in a powerful if quiet way to get America flying again.
-Airline and airport workers put on their uniforms and went back to work to take back what some sought to undermine – they came together out of duty and pride to reclaim the sky.
+Airline and airport workers put on their uniforms and went back to work to take back what some sought to undermine – they came together out of duty and pride to reclaim the sky – and reaffirm hope.

-What was it about these ordinary Americans that allowed them to meet the challenges?
+What was it about these everyday Americans that allowed them to meet the challenges?
 Where did they find the strength to perform in such extraordinary fashion under pressure?

 I set out on a journey to learn these answers, a journey that became a book, Reclaiming the Sky.
 What I learned on my journey is this: we move forward after loss by doing for others.

 After the book was published in 2006, a group of us set out to put the themes of resiliency from the stories into action.
-All profits from the book go to nine aviation charities, and many from those charities have worked with me to advance the themes of courage and resiliency and find innovative ways to support aviation employees in challenging times.
+All profits from the book go to aviation charities, including the flight attendant charities for American (LINk to wingsfoundation.com) and United Airlines flight attendants (thecausefoundation.org )who lost so much that terrible day.
+Many from these charities have worked with me to advance the themes of courage and resiliency in the book.

-This effort led us to Fordham University and to an invitation from Dr. James Hennessy, dean of the Graduate School of Education, to create the Human Resiliency Institute at Fordham in 2008.
+This effort led us to Fordham University and to an invitation from Dr. James Hennessy, dean of the Graduate School of Education, to create the Human Resiliency Institute at Fordham.